 - The person who cannot set healthy boundaries is codependent.

-- The person who cannot leave a relationship whereby the other person is mentally, emotionally, or physically unavailable is codependent.
+- The person who cannot leave a relationship despite the other person being mentally, emotionally, or physically unavailable is codependent.

 SOME OF THE BEHAVIOURS OF CO-DEPENDENTS:

-The root of these behaviours is an absence of intimacy with ourselves and others.
+The root of these behaviours is an absence of intimacy with self and others.

 Patterns and characteristics:

-Co-dependency describes behaviours, thoughts and feelings that go beyond normal kinds of self-sacrifice or caretaking People who are codependent often take on the role as a martyr; they constantly put others' needs before their own and in doing so forget to take care of themselves.
-This creates a sense that they are "needed" they cannot stand the thought of being alone and no one needing them.
+Co-dependency describes behaviours, thoughts and feelings that go beyond normal kinds of self-sacrifice or caretaking.
+People who are co-dependent often take on the role of martyr.
+They constantly put others' needs before their own and in doing so, forget to take care of themselves.
+This creates a sense that they are "needed".
+They cannot stand the thought of being alone and no one needing them.
 Codependent people are constantly in search of acceptance.
-When it comes to arguments, codependent people also tend to set themselves up as the "victim".
+When it comes to arguments, co-dependent people also tend to set themselves up as the "victim".
 When they do stand up for themselves, they feel guilty.
 The fear abandonment deeply.
 It is really important for co-dependent in recovery to set healty boundaries and learn how to take better care of themselves.
 They need to learn about self-care and self-compassion.

 PATTERNS AND CHARACTERISTICS OF CO-DEPENDENCY.